Validator-POSTHUMAN/contributions/dymension.md

 ## Economical contribution

-> We allocate a portion of PHMN tokens to those who delegate on the POSTHUMAN validator in the Dymension chain.
+>  Our DYM stakers are not only allowed to delegate their tokens but also receive a portion of PHMN eight times a year.
+This gives them a voice and the right to influence how we contribute to Dymension.
+We allocate a portion of PHMN tokens to those who delegate to the POSTHUMAN validator in the Dymension chain.
+We supply its liquidity with 20% of our validator's income, and it is used as a governance token for the POSTHUMAN validator.
+We allocate a portion of PHMN tokens to those who delegate on the POSTHUMAN validator in the Dymension chain.
 We supply its liquidity with 20% of our validator's income, and it is used as a governance token for the POSTHUMAN Validator.
 A detailed description and tokenomics are [here](https://antropocosmist.medium.com/phmn-tokenomics-f3b7116331e6).

 </details>